 If growing and caring for a bonsai tree seems too difficult, consider diving into the miniature tree world with a ginseng ficus.
 It’s unique looking, with aerial roots, and is considered to be very forgiving for beginners.
-Growing ginseng ficus as a bonsai tree is a great idea for a hobby for yourself or as a gift for a fellow gardener.
+Growing ginseng ficus as a bonsai tree is a great idea for a hobby to try or as a gift for a fellow gardener.

 Ginseng Ficus as a Bonsai